-COPTER 7(1)(d) does not stipulate if you enter as a Member or as a guest to qualify for exemption however the Board found the intent of this question within COPTER was to ascertain whether anyone can walk in off the street and use the amenities.
-The Board found evidence to suggest that anyone may enter the amenities found at the New Brighton Residents Association without being a Member or a guest of a Member on certain dates; all Sundays, Stampede, Halloween, Easter, Christmas, Sales and Fairs, Craft Fairs, and Bake Sales, among others.
-The evidence of the Complainant suggests perhaps one hundred dates each year when this can occur.
-This evidence heard clearly does not add up to 256 days which is the requirement under COPTER 7(1)(d).
-The New Brighton Residents Association is restricted on the basis of the requirement to become a Member of an organization.
+The Board found no evidence to suggest that anyone may enter the amenities found at the Auburn Bay Residents Association without being a Member or a guest of a Member.
+The definition in COPTER 7(1)(d) does not stipulate if you enter as a Member or as a guest to qualify for exemption however the Board found the intent of this question within COPTER was to ascertain whether anyone can walk in off the street and use the amenities.
+The Board found that the Auburn Bay Residents Association is restricted on the basis of the requirement to become a member of an organization.